kentlouisetonino/bindec/README.md

 ## Description
-> - A CLI application that converts binary numbers to decimal numbers (vice versa).
+> - A CLI application that converts binary numbers to decimal numbers and vice versa.
+    The technologies are Typescript and NodeJS.

 <br />